ErykaN/MASSIVE/README.md

 # amazon_massive_dataset
 ## Brief Summary

 Set up a new Python3 Development environment, install relevant dependencies, build a Python3 project with PyCharm structure, and import the provided MASSIVE Dataset.
 Generate en-xx.xlsx files for all languages using id, utt, and annot_utt fields, avoiding recursive algorithms.
 Generate separate json files for English (en), Swahili (sw), and German (de) for test, train, and dev datasets.
 Additionally, generate a large json file showing translations from en to xx with id and utt for all train sets.
-Ensure the JSON file structure is pretty printed.
+Ensure the JSON file structure is pretty printed

 ## Table of Contents
 - [Dependencies](#dependencies)